iKenndac/new-blog/content/posts/2019-02-04-nanoc-on-ipad.md

 - My CI server isn't on a public-facing IP, which means GitHub webhooks can't reach it.
 This means that the server has to poll for changes, adding quite a lot of time until the build actually starts.

 - It takes the CI server towards a minute to build my blog and deploy it to the HTTP server.
-The vast majority this time is taken with processing all the photos and videos that have accumulated here over the years — splitting that out to a separate repository will significantly reduce the amount of time it takes.
+The vast majority of this time is taken with processing all the photos and videos that have accumulated here over the years — splitting that out to a separate repository will significantly reduce the amount of time it takes.

 All in all, though, I'm really happy with the outcome of this experiment.
 Real computers can suck it!